 Teachers are trained in transformative methods that result in student empowerment, confidence, and bold problem-solving.

 - Integrates math, science, and technology content and skills.

 - Introduces mechanics, electrical circuits, and applied mathematical reasoning that are all too often stumbling blocks for middle school students.

 - Initiates complex, strategic problem-solving and higher-order thinking.

-PTAA students connect learning with real world challenges and and are taught to use knowledge and creativity to solve problems in a collaborative manner, an approach that most closely simulates and prepares students for authentic present and future careers.
+PTAA students connect learning with real world challenges and are taught to use knowledge and creativity to solve problems in a collaborative manner, an approach that most closely simulates and prepares students for authentic present and future careers.
 They learn how to listen, communicate, compromise, and work in a group.
 Building a strong foundation for high school, college, careers, and our evolving world.